 Click the Home drop-down menu on the upper-left and click the link to the Schedules.The list of schedules appears in the Schedules page.

 Click the schedule you want to edit in the list, then click Edit in the scheduling toolbar.The Edit Schedule window appears.

 Type to rename the schedule in the Schedule Name field.

 Choose a new time interval for the report from the Recurrence list.

 Choose a new Start Time and Recurrence Pattern, as well as new Start and End by dates for the schedule.
 Click Next.If blockout times have been scheduled by your administrator, a View Blockout Times button appears on the bottom of the New Schedule window.
 A list of blockout times is viewable by clicking View Blockout Times.

 Choose what type of file you would like the schedule to create from the Parameters field.
 Click Next.The email option will only appear if your system administrator has enabled email on the server.

 Delete a Schedule

-You might need to control when schedules can run, by setting up periods of time to forbid schedules.
-This allows you to perform administrative functions, such as system maintenance or managing server traffic during peak usage times.
+You might need to control when schedules can run by setting up periods of time to forbid schedules.
+Setting up blockout times allows you to perform administrative functions, such as system maintenance or managing server traffic during peak usage times.